ingeniouspartners/ingeniouspartners.github.io/index.md

 <p>My background is mostly based on web development using Django framework and tools such as Figma for web-design.
 All of my previous projects were solo.</p>

-<p>I am working 12-20 hours a week but the schedule is flexible.
-I try to adjust my schedule to the time that works for the most team members.</p>

 </div>

 </div>